atilaromero/atila_romero_test/questionc/README.md

 ## How to run the program
 Using two shell prompts:

-1 - On the first prompt
+1. On the first prompt:
     ```
     cd questionc/
     python3 main.py 8000 8001 10 20
     ```
-    Argumens:
+    Arguments:
-        1 - 8000: port where the program listen for updates 2 - 8001: port of the peer, where to send updates to.
+    1. 8000: port where the program listen for updates
+    2. 8001: port of the peer, where to send updates to.
-        3 - 10: cache timeout in seconds
+    3. 10: cache timeout in seconds
-        4 - 20: max size of the cache
+    4. 20: max size of the cache

     Type a number, press enter, repeat.

-2 - On the second prompt (mind the inverted port numbers)
+2. On the second prompt (mind the inverted port numbers)
     ```
     cd questionc/
     python3 main.py 8001 8000 10 20